AlliBharathy/AddressBook/Activities/KGIIM - MCA II Year Workshop.md

 |Day 7 |(13/03/2017)|DAO Design Pattern  <br/> Understanding usage of DAO  Design pattern in the AddressBook miniproject |
 |Day 8 |(09/03/2017)|Recap of  all the industry standards covered .<br/> Discussion  on adding a New functionality <br/>Feedback from Students |

-Students are advised to proceed further to take the challenge of  "Search" option  given by Mr.Ashok M.D.
+Students are advised to proceed further to take the challenge of  **Search** option  given by Mr.Ashok M.D.